data-lessons/SQL-business/_episodes/03-sql-aggregation.md

 filter the results according to some criteria.
 SQL offers a mechanism to filter the results based on **aggregate functions**, through the `HAVING` keyword.

+If you use `AS` in your query to rename a column, `HAVING` you can use this information to make the query more readable.
+For example, in the above query, we can call the `COUNT(*)` by another name, like `num_invoices`.

-For example, we can request to only return information about species with a count higher than 10:
+For example, we can request to only return information about stores that has more than 1000 invoices.

-    SELECT species_id, COUNT(species_id)
+    SELECT Store_id, COUNT(*) AS num_invoice
-    FROM surveys
+    FROM invoice_info
-    GROUP BY species_id
+    GROUP BY Store_id
-    HAVING COUNT(species_id) > 10;
+    HAVING num_invoices > 1000
+    ORDER BY num_invoices;

 The `HAVING` keyword works exactly like the `WHERE` keyword, but uses aggregate functions instead of database fields to filter.

-If you use `AS` in your query to rename a column, `HAVING` you can use this information to make the query more readable.
-For example, in the above query, we can call the `COUNT(species_id)` by another name, like `occurrences`.
-This can be written this way:

-    SELECT species_id, COUNT(species_id) AS occurrences
-    FROM surveys
-    GROUP BY species_id
-    HAVING occurrences > 10;

 Note that in both queries, `HAVING` comes *after* `GROUP BY`.
 One way to think about this is: the data are retrieved (`SELECT`), which can be filtered